sicao1/Project_1_The_Game/README.md

 Overall the game does still contain some glitches:
 When player 1 hovers over a character the name does not disappear Player 1 directions prompt appears after game logic ends and you still have to click the button to see the final results

+Things to work on:

+1. put timer on the screen
+2. change health to health bar
+3. add more css annimations for character selection
+4. add more css for damage incrementer
+5. fix bugs
+   a. prompt player1 directions
+6. player again feature that keep track of victories
+7. more instructions